The Vampire Diaries season 1: Critical response

-Based on 28 reviews, the 1st season currently holds a 71% on Rotten Tomatoes with an average rating of 6.91 out of 10.
-The site's critics consensus reads, "It's not particularly innovative and there's a lot of angsty brooding going on, but there's a self-referential cheekiness in The Vampire Diaries that will appeal directly to its target audience."
+On Rotten Tomatoes, the season as an approval rating of 73% based on 30 reviews, with an average rating of 6.9/10.
+The site's critics consensus reads: "It's not particularly innovative and there's a lot of angsty brooding going on, but there's a self-referential cheekiness in The Vampire Diaries that will appeal directly to its target audience."

 The initial reception of the show was mixed, Entertainment Weekly gave the pilot a B+, stating that the show "signals a welcome return to form for writer-producer Kevin Williamson".
 They end by saying that "Diaries promises us a season of sharp-tongued amusement."
-Metacritic gave the show a score of 50/100 based on 22 critical reviews, indicating "mixed or average reviews".
+Metacritic gave the show a score of 50/100 based on 22 critical reviews, indicating "mixed or average" reviews.

 Many critics felt that the series improved with each episode.
 Sarah Hughes of The Independent says The Vampire Diaries turns into "a well-crafted, interestingly developed series" despite a poor opening episode.
 The New York Post also praised the portrayal of Elena, finding the character to be a strong-minded woman who doesn't allow her feelings for her boyfriend to control her.
 The San Diego Union-Tribune said: "The supernatural drama is a first-class production, featuring an insanely gorgeous cast, sharp scripts and a brooding vibe that is hard for even the most levelheaded adult to resist."
 Mike Hale of The New York Times gave the series an honorable mention on his list of the top TV shows of 2009.

+Broadcast

 The Vampire Diaries premiered on September 10, 2009, and gave The CW its biggest series premiere ratings in its network history scoring 4.9 million viewers.
 Adding in DVR numbers, the ratings for the premiere increased to 5.7 million viewers.
 Although ratings decreased as the season went on, it reached a series high in adults 18–34 (2.3/7) on October 29, with the broadcast of its Halloween episode.
 Including DVR ratings the second episode brought in 4.7 million viewers, the third 4.6 million, the fourth 4.3 million, the fifth 4.4 million, the sixth 4.6 million, the ninth 4.9 million, and 4.3 million viewers for the fifteenth episode.

-Vampire Diaries Season 1 aired in Urdu Language in Pakistan on FILMAX.
+Season 1 of The Vampire Diaries aired in Urdu language in Pakistan on FILMAX.
 The series was the No. 1 show on The CW for the 2009–10 season averaging 3.60 million viewers weekly, thus becoming the first show to overtake America's Next Top Model which had been The CW's No. 1 show since the network began in 2006.